-- 9.4.2 Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - 9.4.3 Ensure feedback is provided to the LADO about the outcome of any internal investigations. - 9.5 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO without notifying the Headteacher first. - 9.6 The school will follow the local safeguarding procedures for managing allegations against staff and volunteers, a copy of which can be found in the school office. - 9.7 Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
-Guidance will also be sought from HR. - 9.8 If a suspension is made, restrictions will apply to all staff and volunteers regarding contact with them whilst they are suspended, including contact via social media, such as Facebook and Twitter. - 9.9 Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire County Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises. - 9.10 Should an individual staff member, governor or volunteer be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
+10.4 Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation.

+Ensure feedback is provided to the LADO about the outcome of any internal investigations.

+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO without notifying the Headteacher first.

+The school will follow the local safeguarding procedures for managing allegations against staff and volunteers, a copy of which can be found in the school office.

+Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
+Guidance will also be sought from HR.

+If a suspension is made, restrictions will apply to all staff and volunteers regarding contact with them whilst they are suspended, including contact via social media, such as Facebook and Twitter.

+Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire County Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises.

+Should an individual staff member, governor or volunteer be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
 In these circumstances, the school will need to assess whether there is any potential for risk of transfer to the workplace and the individual's own work with children.

+Governors should ensure there are procedures in place (as described in paragraph 56) to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children.

+Concerns including allegations that may meet the harms test should be addressed as set out in Part four of KCSIE guidance.

+Governors must ensure there are procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned.

+This is a legal duty and failure to refer when the criteria are met is a criminal offence.

-10. Whistleblowing
+11. Whistleblowing

-- 10.1 We have a Whistleblowing Policy which can be found on the staffroom corridor safeguarding board.
-Staff are required to familiarise themselves with this document during their induction period. - 10.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+- 11.1 We have a Whistleblowing Policy which can be found on the staffroom corridor safeguarding board.
+Staff are required to familiarise themselves with this document during their induction period. - 11.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.

-11. Physical intervention/Positive handling
+12. Physical intervention/Positive handling

-11.1 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Control and Restraint Policy.
+12.1 Our policy on physical intervention/positive handling by staff is set out separately, as part of our Control and Restraint Policy.

-12. Anti-Bullying
+13. Anti-Bullying

-12.1 Anti-Bullying is referenced within the Anti Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+13.1 Anti-Bullying is referenced within the Anti Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

-13. Discriminatory Incidents
+14. Discriminatory Incidents

-13.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
+14.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
 It takes into account the guidance offered by the Buckinghamshire guidance document 'Equally Safe - Dealing with Prejudice Related Incidents Guidance for Schools'.

-14. Health and Safety
+15. Health and Safety